I often need guidance, and I have found that the best guidance comes from God.

 I will greatly rejoice in Yahuwah [the LORD], my soul shall be joyful in my Elohim [God]; for He has clothed me with the Garments of Salvation, He has covered me with the Robe of Righteousness, as a bridegroom decks himself with ornaments, and as a bride adorns herself with her jewels.
 (Isaiah 61:10)

-As this Scripture reveals, to beautify us with Yah’s salvation is first of all, to be clothed with the very honourable and glorious Garments of Salvation, and then covered over with the glorious and majestic Robe of Righteousness.
+As this verse reveals, to beautify us with Yah’s salvation is first of all, to be clothed with the very honourable and glorious Garments of Salvation, and then covered over with the glorious and majestic Robe of Righteousness.
 Yahuwah Elohim is very insistent that His people wear the beautiful and ‘royal’ Garments of Salvation and the Robe of Righteousness!

 But in order to wear such glorious and beautiful clothing, we must qualify for this honour by acquiring the character quality of meekness.
 We first begin to acquire this essential character quality when we accept Yahuwah’s offer of salvation through the sacrifice of His Son, Yahushua Messiah [Jesus Christ], which is the first step to being Born Again.